stat545ubc-2024/RuiCountMissing/README.md

 #> 4     8     5       3     0     0     0
 #> 5     9     1       0     0     0     0
 ```

+### Example2

+This example has the same output as the last example, but shows off an
+alternative way of invoking the `count_all_missing_by_group()`: piping
+the dataset into the function.

 ``` r
 airquality |> count_all_missing_by_group(Month)